 In order to keep up with all of the required training to keep proficient it was decided to form a team.
 This team trains one day a month on various scenarios that we might come across.
 We also go back to our respective shifts and train them so that everyone can help during a call.
 When dealing with confined space rescues there are several Occupational Safety and Health Administration (OSHA) regulations that must be met.
 In order to meet these it is best to have pre-identified personnel who are trained to deal with the rescue.

 A Brief Description of the Disciplines

-Swift Water Rescue - A rescue that is performed in a moving body of water such as a river, stream or flood waters.
+A rescue that is performed in a moving body of water such as a river, stream, or flood waters.

-Trench Rescue -The trench is usually being used to install sewer or water pipes, electrical or other in ground utilities.
-A trench can collapse, burying the worker or workers.
+The trench is usually being used to install sewer or water pipes, electrical, or other in-ground utilities; a trench can collapse, burying the worker or workers.

-High / Low Angle Rescue - Also known as over the edge rescue.
+Also known as an over-the-edge rescue.
 This type of rescue takes place on a steep slope or vertical environment.
-If the slope is steep enough that you can not easily walk up it, it falls under this type of rescue.
+If the slope is steep enough that you cannot easily walk up it, it falls under this type of rescue.

-Tower Rescue - A rescue done on a vertical structure.
+A rescue that is performed on a vertical structure.
 This includes large power poles, buildings, or industrial settings.

 This is a rescue performed after a building collapse, such as after an earthquake when there is a need to search through debris for victims.